 Falun Gong Diaspora

-For more than two decades, Falun Gong communities and supporters in dozens of countries have mobilized efforts to expose the persecution in China.
-Those efforts continued in greater numbers over the past two years, and largely consist of:
+For more than two decades, Falun Gong communities and supporters in dozens of countries have also mobilized efforts to expose the persecution in China.
+Those efforts continued in greater numbers over the past two years.
+You can find more information: